 Have you ever wondered if your team is actually working when they’re ‘working from home’?
-Or instead might they be catching up on their fave Netflix series, scrolling through Instagram and doing a few chores around the house?
+Or instead, might they be catching up on their fave Netflix series, scrolling through Instagram and doing a few chores around the house?
 It’s unlikely that you’ll ever know for sure, but what you will know is when a team member is underperforming, which is why proper performance management is vital.
 So how do you approach and address underperformance in a remote team?

 We caught up with Kateena Mills and Katie Hamilton from Club Sandwich HR to answer this question and to get some expert tips on how to manage teams from afar.

-On a broad level, performance management is an ongoing process of assessing an employee’s expectations, needs, goals, and output to ensure they align with and are meeting the organisation’s strategic objectives.
-It’s a valuable process for managers to effectively appraise their team members and it can be a really positive thing, helping to ensure employees are satisfied, recognised for their achievements and provided opportunities for growth and promotion.
+On a broad level, performance management is an ongoing process of assessing an employee’s expectations, needs, goals, and output to ensure they align with and are meeting the organization’s strategic objectives.
+It’s a valuable process for managers to effectively appraise their team members and it can be a really positive thing, helping to ensure employees are satisfied, recognized for their achievements and provided opportunities for growth and promotion.
 It’s also vital for your business, as high performing employees equal more productive, satisfied and engaged employees, which impacts your businesses’ bottom line.

 In some cases however, when an employee is not performing as expected, ‘performance management’ refers to the process of addressing the issue, whether that’s through conversations and coaching, a performance improvement plan or disciplinary procedures.

 “When an issue is identified, whether that’s to do with performance or certain behaviours that aren’t aligned with getting the job done, that’s where performance management will begin,” Kateena explains.

 But in this post COVID-19 remote-work world that many businesses including Twitter and Google are making a permanent shift to, how does this performance management process look, how do you identify an underperforming employee and what are some of the warning signs you should be picking up on before it gets to that point?